hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ```

-We finish the training task by calling the dataloader and fitting the model.
+We finish the training task by calling the train loader and the valid loader and fitting the model.
 Then

 ## 5.3 Dataloader